TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

    }

-If you look in this reference (see later) at the linkWrap-property of the GMENU-object, you'll discover that all properties of  *.NO* are parsed through  *optionSplit* .
-This means that before the individual menuitems are generated, the properties are split by this function.
+If you look in this reference (see later) at the linkWrap-property of the GMENU object, you'll discover that all properties of *.NO* are parsed through *optionSplit*.
+This means that before the individual menu items are generated, the properties are split by this function.
 Now lets look at some examples: